Inductees

 “The key thing is, I’ve had a lot of very good donors over the years.
 The key is to get them to trust you.
 They have to know you are going to use the money the way you say you are using the money,” Hughes said.
 “I just don’t walk out with a million-dollar deal.”

 Warrensburg has been a great home for Hughes.
-He and his bride, Vici, have raised sons Greg, Chad, Parker and daughter Ashley in the Johnson County community.
+He and his bride, Vicki, have raised sons Greg, Chad, Parker and daughter Ashley in the Johnson County community.
 It was at UCM where Hughes met his first wife, Carol, who passed away after battling cancer.

 “I had the opportunity to take some jobs at other places over the years,” Hughes said.
 “But I didn’t consider any of them to be as good as what’s right here at Central Missouri.”